25th and 26th October 2025

 If you feel this is something you would like to try please get in touch.
 The skills used in doll making are also useful for a myriad of mending tasks in the house and for your family.
 Worthy skills for today and tomorrow.

 Everyone is equal in our circle.
-People can join temporarily or be involved as much as they wish and for as long as they want to.
+People can join temporarily or be involved as much or as little as they wish and for as long as they want to.
 Our aim is no war, no hate, no cruelty, no divide and conquer and we dedicate this platform to all those suffering oppression anywhere on the planet.